 Mungbean is mainly grown in Battambang, Preah Vihear, Kampong Cham, Kampong Chhnang, and Kandal provinces.
 Mungbean is planted by hand dibbling and occasionally by seed drills.
 Planting normally occurs in February and the crop is harvested in April or May.
 Key issues include leaf damaging and pod damaging insects, and the labour-intensive nature of production.
-Farmers often sell mungbean to collectors, who sell to traders, who in turn sell to traders.
+Farmers often sell mungbean to collectors, who sell to traders.
 Gross revenues can be around US\$1,250/ha.